One Day in San Jose. Exploring Costa Rica’s quirky capital.

 Looking for your next destination in Costa Rica.
 How about La Fortuna?

-If you are thinking about where to visit after San Jose, let me recommend La Fortuna.
+If you are thinking about where to visit in Costa Rica after San Jose, let me recommend La Fortuna.

 The small jungle town is filled with fun outdoor adventures, including waterfall hikes, volcano hikes, Hanging bridges, and canopy tours across the rainforests.